 A student must complete his/her master's thesis/professional project under the direct supervision and guidance of a principal advisor.
 This principal advisor serves as the chair of the student's examining committee.
 The committee also includes two additional faculty members.
 For the thesis option, one of the additional faculty members must be selected from outside the program.
-The committee could also include one co-advisor or more.

-A complete guide for forming the master's thesis/professional project committee and for preparing the master's thesis/professional project is given in the Graduate Studies Policies and Procedures document available on iLearn and accessible using the following path: iLearn-Community-Graduate Studies-Graduate Studies Policies and Procedures.
+The committee could also include one co-advisor or master's thesis/professional project is given in the Graduate Studies Policies and Procedures document available on iLearn and accessible using the following path: iLearn-Community-Graduate Studies-Graduate Studies Policies and Procedures.